sharkbyte16/BoxManager/README.md

 Code
 ----
-BoxManager is written in Lazarus (2.2.6) with FreePascal (3.2.2).
-Tested in Linux Mint LMDE 5 and Windows 10 22H2.
+BoxManager is written in Lazarus (2.2.6) and tested in Linux Mint LMDE 5 and Windows 10 22H2.
-To build and run, just open the lpr file in Lazarus and hit run :)
+To build and run, just open the .lpr file in Lazarus and hit run :)